 The PSW, EBW and hot carcass weight of lambs (Table : 1) was significantly (p < 0.05) higher in G1 group followed by G2 and G3 group but the means of G2 and G3 group lambs was not comparable.
 The higher pre slaughter weight in intensively reared lambs was due to higher growth rates than semi-intensive and extensively reared lambs.
 The results of the present study was in agreement with Jalajakshi et al.(2016), Malisetty and Yerradoddi (2013) and Sureshkumar et al.(2010), but Kochewad et al.(2018) in Deccani sheep observed non-significance (p < 0.05) difference in pre slaughter weight between different systems of rearing.

 The dressing percentage of lambs on PSW and EBW was significantly (p < 0.05) lower in G3 group than G2 and G1 group.
-The dressing percentage on PSW observed in the present study was higher in the three rearing systems than reported by Galmessa et al. ( 2002 ) and similar to PorwalKuldeep et al. (2006).
+The dressing percentage on PSW observed in the present study was higher in the three rearing systems than reported by Galmessa et al. ( 2002 ) and similar to Porwal et al. (2006).
 The dressing percentage of lambs on EBW observed in the present study was similar to Malisetty and Yerradoddi (2013), Sureshkumar et al. ( 2010) and Karim et al. (2007).

 Table: 1 Carcass characteristics of Nellore brown lambs reared in different systems of rearing